Catherine D. Schuman

 Her other research work includes:

-Katie has served as a teaching assistant for the following classes at the University of Tennessee: In December 2011, Katie was named Outstanding Graduate Teaching Assistant by the Department of EECS.
+Katie has served as a teaching assistant for the following classes at the University of Tennessee: Katie received awards for Outstanding Graduate Teaching Assistant in the Department of EECS in December 2011 and April 2015.

 Past Work Experience

 Katie is a member of the Association for Computing Machinery (ACM).
 She previously served as secretary of the UT chapter of ACM.
-Katie is also a member of STARS.
-She serves as an undergraduate mentor in the STARS program, hoping to promote interest in the field of computing, especially among women and minorities.
+She is also a member of IEEE and the Society for Neuroscience.
+Katie was previously a member of STARS.
+She served as an undergraduate mentor in the STARS program, hoping to promote interest in the field of computing, especially among women and minorities.

 Personal Life